-- Adding Courses.
+Adding Courses.
 Students should always discuss the addition of another course with their advisors.
 If it is an appropriate action, the course may be added via UR Student prior to its start date.
 An updated degree plan should be filed.
-If the class has already begun, course instructor approval is required, and the course change must be processed by the Registrar's Office. - Dropping and Withdrawing from a Course.
+If the class has already begun, course instructor approval is required, and the course change must be processed by the SON Registrar's Office.

+- Dropping and Withdrawing from a Course.
 Students should discuss dropping a course with their advisors.
-The course may be dropped via UR Student prior to semester start and through the Registrar's Office after semester start.
-Students can drop a course through the fifth week of the semester (Financial implications may still apply).
+The course may be dropped via UR Student prior to the semester starts and through the Registrar's Office after the semester starts.
+Students can drop a course through the fifth week of the semester (Financial implications will still apply).
 Courses dropped will not appear on the final transcript.
 Beginning with the sixth week for all students up until the twelfth week of classes, students may withdraw from a course.
-A class week is defined as the seven days following the semester's start (financial implications may still apply).
-If the student withdraws from a course after the fifth week, the faculty member will declare it WP (Passing at time of withdrawal) or WE (Failing at time of withdrawal).
+A class week is defined as the seven days following the semester's start (financial implications will still apply).
+If the student withdraws from a course after the fifth week, the faculty member will declare it WP (Passing at the time of withdrawal) or WE (Failing at the time of withdrawal).
 The decision to designate WP or WE will be based on the evaluation criteria stated in the course syllabus.
 The designation of WP or WE will appear on the student's transcript.
-In the case of courses that do not run the full 15-week semester, the time frame to drop, and to withdraw from a course, will be prorated accordingly.
+In the case of courses that do not run the full 15-week semester, the period to drop, and to withdraw from a course, will be prorated accordingly.
 The tuition refund policy for dropping or withdrawing from a course is provided under the section "Refund - Tuition Refund Schedule."
 This policy includes full-time and part-time matriculated and non-matriculated students regardless of payment method (including UR tuition waivers).
 Refunds are not given once classes start for non-credit or audited courses.
 Online Fast Track Courses are non-refundable.
 Please note that students using tuition benefits are responsible for the balance of charges (after the refund).
 Official drop/withdrawal from a course is the responsibility of the student, who must file a request as noted above.
 Notice to faculty members, telephone calls to offices on campus, or failure to attend classes are NOT considered official notice of intent to drop/withdraw.
 The official date of drop/withdrawal determines the amount of tuition refunded (students using tuition benefit waivers are responsible for payment of the balance). - Audit.
-Both matriculated students and non-matriculated students may audit select courses prior to the drop/add deadline with the permission of the instructor and the Associate Dean of Education and Student Affairs and with payment of the audit fee.
-Before student audit status is approved, the prospective auditor must reach an agreement with the course faculty concerning attendance or other expectations to be met by the student, including participation in class discussions.
+Both matriculated students and non-matriculated students may audit select courses prior to the drop/add deadline with the permission of the instructor and the appropriate Associate Dean (see Organization of the School of Nursing) and with payment of the audit fee.
+Prior to the student audit status being approved, the prospective auditor must reach an agreement with the course faculty concerning attendance or other expectations to be met by the student, including participation in class discussions.
 Courses that require the registrant's active participation are not appropriate for audit registration.
 Classwork completed by auditors will not be evaluated by the instructor.
 Auditors will not receive a grade or credit for the course and should not expect any individual instructor time.